-NB: most of these characters do have a special function as well if they appear in a specific position.
+NB: most of these characters do have a special function as well when they appear in a specific position.
 As you will see below, { } is one of the possible way to search for repeating characters.
-Thus, the character { can be recognized as a character in its own right or as a syntactic function depending on its position.
+Thus, the character <{> can be recognized as a character in its own right or as a syntactic function depending on its position.
 The same goes for most of these characters.

 Other separators are reserved by the RegEx syntax.
-To use them by their ordinary value, you have to escape them, i.e. you have to place a backslash in front of them.
-Thus, you type in $<m\n>$ to look for m^n .
+To use them by their ordinary value, you have to place a backslash in front of them.
+Thus, you type in /m\n/ to look for m\n.
 These characters are:

-- asterisk ()
+- asterisk (\)

 - full stop (.)

 - all other brackets ([()])

 - slash, pipe and backslash (/|\)

 - question mark (?)

 - plus (+)

 - dollar (\$)

 - caret (^)

-Did we forget anything?
-Well possible.
-Just type in the character you are wondering about on its own.
-If you get an error, you have to escape it.
+In the very probable case this list is not exhaustive, just type in the character you are wondering about.
+If you get an error, you have to put a backslash in front of it.